Social Justice

 For the past 20 years, Frank’s Big and Tall has provided approximately $100,000 in scholarship funds to help Monmouth County youth attend college.

 The day concluded with The Basileus Challenge brought forth by Chapter President, Matthew P. Stevens.
-The Basileus Challenge was formed based on a stipend received from the Bloomfield College Mentor Program for Black Males.
+The Basileus Challenge grew from a stipend the Bloomfield College Mentor Program for Black Males awarded.

-This challenge asked all of the event attendees to donate 1% ($20) of what Stevens donated through his paid work with the mentor program.
+This challenge asked attendees to donate 1% ($20) of what Stevens donated through his paid work with the mentor program.

-Stevens also encouraged the audience to take a more active role in engaging young Black males, their families and community in his closing statements with a quote by David Miller, Author of Khalil’s Way and President of the Urban Leadership Institute, which insist that, “no one is coming to save us.”
-Stevens went on to say that the Men of Omega are looking forward to the challenge that lies ahead.”
+Stevens also encouraged the audience to take a more active role in engaging young Black males, their families and community in his closing statements.
+He ended with a quote by David Miller, Author of Khalil’s Way and President of the Urban Leadership Institute, which insist that, “no one is coming to save us.”
+Stevens went on to say that the men of Omega are looking forward to the “challenge that lies ahead.”

-Their efforts have set the stage to bring forth positive change the lives of those in need.
+Their efforts have set the stagebring forth positive change the lives of those in need.

 Subscribe to get the latest posts sent to your email.